 What to Look for When Buying a Countertop Microwave

 People living in smaller spaces might find that they need to purchase a less powerful countertop microwave, while those with larger spaces can opt for a larger one with more features.
 The length, width, and depth depend on the brand and style.
 If you know that you’ll spend a lot of time using your microwave, then the interior size will also matter because your microwave will be only as good as what you can fit in it when feeding yourself or your family.

-Simply put, a high wattage countertop microwave will cook your food faster.
-This doesn’t mean that a low-wattage microwave is inferior, it will just take longer to cook your food.
+Simply put, a high-wattage countertop microwave will cook your food faster.
+This doesn’t mean that a low-wattage microwave is inferior; it will just take longer to cook your food.
 Most microwaves on the market will range from about 600 to 1,200 watts.
 Some of the smaller microwaves will have lower wattage, so it is important to look at the specifications if a higher wattage is desired.

 First-time owners of a countertop microwave should opt for a no-frills microwave to keep down the cost and for practicality.
 All basic microwaves should have the ability to reheat, defrost, and set the power level.
-If you’re looking for something more high-tech, then sensor cooking, removable racks, convection, and grilling are a few features to look out for in more expensive countertop microwaves.
+If you’re looking for something more high-tech, then sensor cooking, removable racks, convection, and grilling are a few features to look for in more expensive countertop microwaves.

 How do you clean a microwave?

 Using a solution of warm citrus and water or vinegar and water can clean a microwave in a pinch.
 What helps even more is cleaning your microwave regularly to keep it functioning well over time.

 As a professional trained in research and an amateur baker, Robin Mosley understands the importance of choosing the right kitchen appliances.
 She is always researching and testing the latest kitchen appliances, utensils, and products as a food writer and recommending them to interested food aficionados.